osteele/imu-tools/README.md

 - The source to the [imu-tools npm package](https://www.npmjs.com/package/imu-tools).
-This package provides an EcmaScript Mdoule, that can be included in a web page in order to subscribe to an MQTT broker that is relaying data in the format provided by the tools in this directory.
+This package provides an EcmaScript Module, that can be included in a web page in order to subscribe to an MQTT broker that is relaying data in the format provided by the tools in this directory.